A wine collection starts the moment you buy a bottle and do not open it tonight.

 Your everyday wines should be:

-- Affordable enough to drink freely.
-If a bottle costs so much that you hesitate to open it on a Wednesday, it’s not an everyday wine.
+- Affordable enough to open often.
+If you hesitate to open it, it is not an everyday bottle.

 Good everyday categories: Côtes du Rhône, Chianti Classico, Portuguese reds, Spanish Garnacha (reds); Muscadet, Grüner Veltliner, Vermentino, dry Riesling (whites).